Mirzamorph/vue-firebase/README.md

-#Simple vue js app with firebase
+#Simple vue js app with firebase and vue router and vuex